LaKabane/libtuntap/doc/api.md

 This function replaces the link-layer address of the interface described by `dev` with the given address `mac_addr`.

+The value of `mac_addr` can be either a valid MAC address or the string "random".
+In the later case, a random locally administered MAC address will be assigned.

 _Return value_:

 `tuntap_set_hwaddr` returns 0 on success and -1 on error.